-BNY Mellon supports the regulatory reform efforts implemented since the financial crisis to mitigate systemic risk and improve global financial stability.
-BNY Mellon believes no firm should be "too big to fail" and that, regardless of size, financial institutions should be able to be resolved without taxpayer or U.S. government support.
 BNY Mellon endorses the concept of resolution planning as a key element of risk management to protect the soundness of the global financial system.
+We believe no firm should be "too big to fail" and that, regardless of size, financial institutions should be able to be resolved without taxpayer or U.S. government support.

-BNY Mellon has a strong balance sheet in terms of capital, liquidity and asset quality.
-Our model is primarily fee-based with no substantial exposure to credit risk.
+BNY Mellon's business model is primarily fee-based with no substantial exposure to credit risk.
 A large percentage of our revenue-more than the median revenue of our peers-comes from recurring fees.
-This helps BNY Mellon maintain a strong, highly liquid balance sheet with a solid capital position and strong credit ratings.
+This helps us maintain a strong, highly liquid balance sheet with a solid capital position and strong credit ratings.